amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-11-the-spinner-spring.md

 If there is an entity that it's not on the previous frame list it sends the event `body_entered`.
 If an entity is missing from the previous frame it sends the event `body_exited`.

-As we only have one ball and at least for the main table we are probably not going to have multi-ball the check is really simple, I just go through both arrays and compare one to one.
+As we only have one ball, at least for the main table we are probably not going to have multi-ball, the check is really simple, I just go through both arrays and compare one to one.

-Another problem was how do we decide which sensors should update each frame, we have over 70 sensors in the main table, some of them with complex polygon collision shapes.
-We query a circle at the position of each of the balls that it's 4 times the radius of the ball and mark all the overlapping sensors as dirty.
+Another problem was, how do we decide which sensors should update each frame, we have over 70 sensors in the main table, some of them with complex polygon collision shapes.
+So I decided to use the ball to tell which one to update, I query a circle at the position of each of the balls that it's 4 times the radius of the ball and mark all the overlapping sensors as dirty.
 Then we go through all the dirty sensors and update them.

 ## Back to the spinner